objcio/articles/2014-12-?-lldb-debugging.md

 It doesn't have to be that way.
 You can use the debugger!
 And even if you already know how to inspect values, there is a lot more it is capable of.

-This article is intended to challenge your knowledge of debugging, explain the basics in a bit more detail than you likely know, and then show you a collection of fun examples.
+This article intends to challenge your knowledge of debugging, explain the basics in a bit more detail than you likely know, and then show you a collection of fun examples.
 Let's take it for a spin and see where we end up.

 ## LLDB

-[LLDB](http://lldb.llvm.org/) is an [open-source](http://lldb.llvm.org/source.html) debugger that features a REPL along with C++ and Python plugins.
+[LLDB](http://lldb.llvm.org/) is an [open-source](http://lldb.llvm.org/source.html) debugger that features a REPL, along with C++ and Python plugins.
 It comes bundled inside Xcode and lives in the console at the bottom of the window.
 A debugger allows you to pause a program at a specific moment of its execution, inspect the values of variables, execute custom instructions, and then manipulate the advancement of the program as you see fit. ([Here](http://eli.thegreenplace.net/2011/01/23/how-debuggers-work-part-1.html) is one explanation of how debuggers work in general.)

 It's likely that you have used a debugger before, even if only in Xcode's UI to add breakpoints.
 But with a few tricks, there are some pretty cool things that you can do.
 The [GDB to LLDB](http://lldb.llvm.org/lldb-gdb.html) reference is a great bird's-eye view of the available commands, and you might also want to install [Chisel](https://github.com/facebook/chisel), an open-source collection of LLDB plugins that make debugging even more fun!